Pluto: Planet X disproved

 In 1978, the discovery of Pluto's moon Charon allowed the measurement of Pluto's mass for the first time: roughly 0.2% that of Earth, and far too small to account for the discrepancies in the orbit of Uranus.
 Subsequent searches for an alternative Planet X, notably by Robert Sutton Harrington, failed.
 In 1992, Myles Standish used data from Voyager 2s flyby of Neptune in 1989, which had revised the estimates of Neptune's mass downward by 0.5%—an amount comparable to the mass of Mars—to recalculate its gravitational effect on Uranus.
 With the new figures added in, the discrepancies, and with them the need for a Planet X, vanished.

-As of 2000 the majority of scientists agree that Planet X, as Lowell defined it, does not exist.
+As of 2000 the majority of scientists agreed that Planet X, as Lowell defined it, does not exist.
 Lowell had made a prediction of Planet X's orbit and position in 1915 that was fairly close to Pluto's actual orbit and its position at that time.
 Ernest W. Brown concluded soon after Pluto's discovery that this was a coincidence.